Alternatives to Hashnode in 2026

 What's a good Hashnode alternative for developer blogs?

-VeloCMS is the most feature-complete option if you want to monetise — native member paywall, AI editor, and self-hosting are all included.
+VeloCMS is the most feature-complete option if you want to monetise — native member paywall, AI editor, and a full data-export guarantee are all included.
 Ghost is the most similar in editorial focus with a clean managed option.
 Dev.to keeps you in a developer community without the overhead.
 The right pick depends on whether monetisation or community reach is the primary goal.

 Why would I leave Hashnode for another platform?